AhmadShamailButt/Gamming-Hub-Management-System/README.md

 - **Session Management:** Players can specify the desired number of hours they wish to play.
 Upon selection, a timer starts according to the chosen duration, accurately tracking the player's gaming time for billing purposes.
 - **Game Selection:** Players can choose from a variety of games offered within the gaming hub.
 Currently, the available games include Pong and Minesweeper.
 Players have the freedom to select their preferred game and enjoy a seamless gaming experience.

-## Getting Started
+## :rocket: Getting Started

 To get started with this gaming hub management system, follow these steps:

-1. Download or clone the repository to your local machine.
+1. :arrow_down: Download or clone the repository to your local machine.
-2. Install the SFML library and ensure it is properly set up in your C++ development environment.
+2. :gear: Install the SFML library and ensure it is properly set up in your C++ development environment.
-3. Add the necessary SFML library and header files to your project.
+3. :file_folder: Add the necessary SFML library and header files to your project.
-4. Build and compile the project using your preferred C++ compiler.
+4. :hammer_and_wrench: Build and compile the project using your preferred C++ compiler.
-5. Run the executable file generated after successful compilation.
+5. :running: Run the executable file generated after successful compilation.
-6. Customize the system as per your gaming hub requirements, such as adding new games or expanding the features.
+6. :art: Customize the system as per your gaming hub requirements, such as adding new games or expanding the features.

 That's it!
 You are now ready to use the gaming hub management system.
 Feel free to explore the functionality and make any further modifications according to your needs.

 Please note that you might need to refer to the documentation or specific instructions provided by the SFML library for the installation and setup process.

-## Dependencies
+## :heavy_exclamation_mark: Dependencies

 This project utilizes the following dependencies: